Keto Cottage Cheese Bread with Almond Flour

 Q: Is cottage cheese keto?

-A: Absolutely!
-Full-fat cottage cheese is low in carbs and high in protein, making it perfect for keto.
+A: Yes!
+Full-fat cottage cheese is low in carbs and high in protein.
+It’s a great keto-friendly staple.

 Q: Can I use different flour?

-A: Almond flour works best for this recipe to keep it keto-friendly, but you can experiment with other low-carb flours.
+A: Almond flour works best here to keep it low carb, but you can experiment with other low-carb flours.

 Q: Can I use all-purpose flour?